(p. 1) 1. Introduction to criminal law

 This definition sets down the five elements of the offence of theft:

 The easiest way to differentiate between the actus reus elements and the mens rea elements is to first identify the mens rea elements and then subtract these from the definition.
-Everything remaining in the definition is part of the actus reus.
-The elements which relate to the guilty mind (the mens rea) of the defendant are ‘dishonesty’ and ‘intention to permanently (p.
-18) deprive’, as these are states of mind.
+Everything (p.
+17) remaining in the definition is part of the actus reus.
+The elements which relate to the guilty mind (the mens rea) of the defendant are ‘dishonesty’ and ‘intention to permanently deprive’, as these are states of mind.
 The remaining elements, ‘appropriation’, ‘property’, and ‘belonging to another’, are part of the actus reus of theft.
 Consequently, before our defendant can be convicted of theft, the prosecution will need to prove (burden of proof) beyond reasonable doubt (standard of proof) that: the defendant committed the actus reus of theft (appropriated property belonging to another), at the same time as having the mens rea of theft (a dishonest intention to permanently deprive), and that the defendant had no defence in law to this offence.
-The next two chapters will explore the concepts of actus reus and mens rea in more detail.
+Chapters 2 and 3 will explore the concepts of actus reus and mens rea in more detail.

 • Criminal behaviour varies from country to country and from era to era.